soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 > Hey, did you check the monad laws? left identity, right identity and associativity?
 We've already
 > discussed a type class with exactly these laws - the `Monoid` type class.
 Maybe this is related
-> to the famous quote about monads beings just monoids in something something...
+> to the famous quote about monads being just monoids in something something...

 ### Do notation?

-Remember [do notation](../05-glue/02-io.html#do-notation)?
+Remember the [do notation](../05-glue/02-io.html#do-notation)?
 Turns out it works for any type that is an instance of `Monad`.
 How cool is that?
 Instead of writing:

 ```hs